AaltoRSE/speech2text/docs/source/user_guide.md

 **If at any point something doesn't work or you are unsure how to proceed, do not hesitate to contact [the Aalto RSEs](https://scicomp.aalto.fi/rse/).
 You can visit us at [the daily Zoom help session at 13.00-14.00](https://scicomp.aalto.fi/help/garage/#id1) where we can walk through the speech2text workflow together, debug problems, answer questions, help with data analysis, and more.**

-### My transcription has a weird segment where a word or two are repeated over and over for a minute.
+### My transcription has a weird segment where a word or two are repeated over and over.

+This is a quite known issues with the OpenAI Whisper speech recognition model.
+A possible explanation is bad audio quality during that segment (background noise, mic issues, people talking over each other).
+However, sometimes this seems to happen even with good audio quality.
+Unfortunately, there is nothing we can do about this at the moment: you have to go through that particular audio segment and transcribe it manually.

 ### My speech2text process ran over night and I got noted that the job failed due to time limit.